If you saw a child holding a knife to the throat of a dog, what would be your reaction? Applause, or concern for both the dog and the child?

 Teaching children that threatening to slice a baby in half for any reason is downright disturbing; I don’t care how much Solomon is praised for his supposed wisdom in this case, it’s not a lesson for children to learn, and especially not in the way it’s depicted in the picture above.
 The illustration on the far right is from “My Book of Bible Stories,” a book meant for young children.
 Holding a baby by its ankle is physical abuse, as is threatening to slice it in half with a knife.
 Some might argue that the story turned out fine since the baby wasn’t actually cut in half, but since when is it okay to abuse or threaten a child’s life to learn something about the parents and how they’ll react?
 If police put a gun to a child’s head and threatened to pull the trigger unless the parents gave them information they needed, those police would be facing criminal charges themselves, and rightly so.

-Before you dismiss any of these questions, remember how impressionable children are and how they often cannot create safe boundaries at an early age.
+Before you dismiss any of these questions, remember how impressionable children are, and how they often cannot create safe boundaries at an early age.
 It’s easy for parents to assume that a child would not transfer this story to any other scenario, but how can you be sure?
 Children see a karate movie and they start kicking each other as soon as it ends, or they see a scary movie and are convinced there are monsters under their bed.
-Children are like little sponges; Jehovah’s Witnesses count on that, yet they see no problem in allowing children to absorb stories of animals having their throats slit, prostitution, and babies being abused and sacrificed.
+Children are like little sponges; Jehovah’s Witnesses count on that when it comes to indoctrinating their children, yet they see no problem in allowing children to absorb stories of animals having their throats slit, prostitution, and babies being abused and sacrificed.
 I would wonder if child welfare agencies would feel the same way.

 Please share with other via social media below.